About Organics and Heritage Breeds

 Heritage Breeds

-Heritage breeds are distinct livestock that can be traced to the period before industrial farming and are considered endangered.
-Heritage livestock are generally heartier breeds that mature more slowly and are raised more naturally.
+Heritage breeds are traditional livestock lines that predate the advent of industrial agriculture.
+They are often more resilient, slower-growing, and genetically diverse, helping to preserve biodiversity.
 Wagyu beef, from Kobe, Japan, and Berkshire pork are two examples.
-However, the term “heritage” does not necessarily mean they are pastured using humane farming methods, or that their meat is superior tasting.
+However, the term “heritage” does not guarantee humane treatment, access to pasture, or superior flavor.
+Examples include Berkshire pork and Wagyu beef.
 Heritage breeds help keep diversity within livestock species and help maintain the earth’s bio-diversity.

 Chianini